Scottrade Review: Get Up To $2,000 Cash Back!

 Streaming Quotes: Many online brokerages charge for access to streaming quotes; that is not the case with Scottrade.
-Streaming quotes are free the day you open the account and fill out a few short forms.
-Other brokerages either charge for this service or require that you do a certain number of trades per quarter or year to receive it.
-This is a huge benefit to having a Scottrade account as you can invest using real-time data as opposed to quotes that could be delayed by up to 20 minutes.
+Streaming quotes are free the day you open a Scottrade account and fill out a few short forms.
+Some brokerages either charge for this service or require that you do a certain number of trades per quarter or year to receive it.
+This isn’t a huge benefit, as I expect to have it, but it is a nice feature to have.

 ScottradeElite: This is a service offered if you fund your account with more than $25,000.
-The benefit behind ScottradeElite is that it gives you access to increased charting, trading functions and trading tools.
-This may not be of benefit if you’re a buy and hold type of investor, but is great for those who are more active traders.
+ScottradeElite provides users access to increased charting, trading functions and trading tools.
+This may not be of benefit if you’re a buy and hold type of investor, but is great for more active traders.

 OptionsFirst: This is Scottrade’s answer to investors who like to do more advanced options trading.
 While not for everyone, options can be a great tool to diversify your investing strategy.
-I have not used this service, as I do my options investing through OptionsHouse, though I have heard great things about it.
+I have not used this service, as I don’t trade much options, though I have heard great things about it.
 Please do keep in mind that you do generally pay more for an options trade, and with Scottrade you add an additional $.70 per contract on top of the flat $6.95 stock commission.

 Advantages of Scottrade

 Minimal Fees: Beyond the $6.95 flat trade price for stocks there are no other fees.
-There are no hidden fees, which I am a huge fan of and the account opening requirement is a very reasonable $2,500 for non-retirement accounts and no minimum opening balance for retirement accounts.
+There are no hidden fees, which I am a huge fan of and the account opening requirement is a reasonable $2,500 for non-retirement accounts and a minimum opening balance of $500 for retirement accounts.
 The commission price is very competitive in light of other brokerages, especially when you take the value you receive into consideration.